Ray Conniff: Later years

 Conniff recorded in New York from 1955 to 1961, and mainly in Los Angeles from 1962 through 2000.
-Later in the 1960s he produced an average of two instrumental and one vocal album a year.
+Later in the 1960s he produced an average of one vocal and two instrumental albums a year.

 In 1979, Conniff was hired to re-arrange and record a new version of "Those Were The Days" and "Remembering You", the opening and closing themes to All in the Family for Carroll O'Connor's new spin-off, Archie Bunker's Place on CBS with a small ensemble, trombone solo, and honky-tonk piano.
 Conniff sold about 70 million albums worldwide, and continued recording and performing until his death in 2002.

 Death

-Ray Conniff died October 12, 2002 in Escondido, California after falling and hitting his head on the sink, and is buried in the Westwood Village Memorial Park Cemetery in Los Angeles, California.
-His grave marker bears a musical score with the first four notes of "Somewhere My Love".
-Conniff was survived by his wife Vera, daughter Tamara Conniff, son Jimmy Conniff, and three grandchildren.
-Jimmy Conniff died in 2015.
+Ray Conniff died October 12, 2002, in Escondido, California after falling and hitting his head on a sink.
+He is buried in the Westwood Village Memorial Park Cemetery in Los Angeles, California with his grave marker bearing a musical score with the first four notes of "Somewhere My Love".
+Conniff was survived by his wife Vera (April 7, 1944 - January 7, 2018, buried in the same plot as Ray), daughter Tamara Conniff, son Jimmy Conniff (died 2015), and three grandchildren.

 Legacy

 In 2004, a memorial two-CD compilation set, The Essential Ray Conniff, was released, featuring many rare and previously unreleased tracks.
 The Singles Collection, Vol. 1 was released on the Collectables label in 2005, The Singles Collection, Vol. 2 in 2007, and Vol. 3 was released in 2009.
 These collections feature rare singles and previously unissued tracks.
 His music is also featured prominently in the movie There's Something About Mary.

-In 2022, "Bah Bah Conniff Sprach (Zarathustra)" from Conniff's 1973 album, You Are the Sunshine of My Life, was featured in a Salesforce TV commercial starring Matthew McConaughey.
+In 2022, "Bah Bah Conniff Sprach (Zarathustra)", from Conniff's 1973 album You Are the Sunshine of My Life, was featured in a Salesforce TV commercial starring Matthew McConaughey.